-Operation Philosophy and methodology The center plans to concentrate on three main areas: Research & Development, Consultation and Education
+Operation Philosophy and methodology The center plans to concentrate on three main areas: Research & Development, Consultation, and Education

 Scope of work

-The center plans to concentrate on three main areas: Research & Development, Consultation and Education.
+The center plans to concentrate on three main areas: Research & Development, Consultation, and Education.
 Each division will have its own leader and team and all of them will complement each other for smooth and well-organized running of the center towards achieving the common goals.

-After surveying the status and pace of research in Saudi Arabia, we have found that interest in research is not high for different reasons that can be summarized in three main categories:
+After surveying the status and pace of research in Saudi Arabia, we have found that the interest in research is not high for different reasons that can be summarized in three main categories: